Egypt arrests Facebook page administrators ahead of revolt anniversary

 The Muslim Brotherhood, the world's oldest Islamist movement, emerged as the most popular group in the first, free parliamentary and presidential elections held after the 2011 uprising.

-The Brotherhood was banned and designated a terrorist organisation in 2013 after the military ousted elected President Mohamed Mursi, a Brotherhood official, following mass protests against his rule.
+The Brotherhood was banned and designated a terrorist organization in 2013 after the military ousted elected President Mohamed Mursi, a Brotherhood official, following mass protests against his rule.

 Abdel Fattah al-Sisi, the military chief behind Mursi's ouster, was elected president a year later.
 On his watch, thousands of political critics have been jailed.